fartingrocket/masternode_scripts/README.md

 | | local blocks  - 683586
 | | remote blocks - 683586

+Wallet block height :
+| block height : 683586
+| block hash   : eb8a3a5d6ee062024ba22346d144d3907a131561dae6e9c2859370e4e1f328df

+YAY, Wallet and Masternodes on same chain, all good.

 #### Save masternode.conf ##############################

-Do you want to save masternode.conf file ? (y/n) : y
+Do you want to save masternode.conf file ? (y/n, default=n): y
 masternode.conf saved to ~/Documents/masternode_scripts

 ```

-# params.json file:
+Notice that the block checks will be skipped if the wallet handles are not set.

+#params file

 The script comes with an integrated configurator that will help you generate the params.json file.